BE A LEADER,

-Making available training and educational opportunities to enhance leadership ability at little or no cost to the lay leader.
+We make available training and educational opportunities to enhance leadership ability at little or no cost to Latter-day Saint leaders.

-Celebrating the importance of governing priesthood keys, spiritual inspiration, and living prophets, which are sacred sources of divine leadership.
+We celebrate the restored governing priesthood keys, spiritual inspiration, and living prophets, which are sacred sources of divine leadership.

-Kurt Francom currently lives in Woods Cross, Utah with his lovely wife Alanna.
+Kurt Francom currently lives in Holladay, Utah with his lovely wife Alanna.
 They are blessed to have two children (girl and boy).
 He enjoys drawing caricatures and editorial cartoons, basketball, reading, and college football.
-Kurt has served as a full-time missionary (California Sacramento), executive secretary, bishopric counselor, high priest group leader, bishop, 1st counselor in a stake presidency, and currently serves as an elders quorum president.
+Kurt has served as a full-time missionary (California Sacramento), executive secretary, bishopric counselor, high priest group leader, bishop, 1st counselor in a stake presidency, and as an elders quorum president.

 Check out the podcast episode featuring Kurt, where he talks about how he leads and the future of LeadingLDS.